 - 2 Large eggs room temperature

-- Mix on medium for 5 minutes for the dough to knead.
-Preheat the oven to 200F.
-Spray a large mixing bowl with non-stick spray.
-Place dough ball in the bowl and cover with kitchen towel.
-Place bowl in the oven.
-Turn off the oven and crack open the door.
-Let the dough rise for 1 hour until double in size.
+- Preheat the oven to 200°F. Spray a large bowl with nonstick spray.
+Place the dough into the bowl and cover with a kitchen towel.
+Place in the oven, turn off the oven, and crack open the door.
+Let it rise for 1 hour.

 - Roll the dough on a lightly floured surface using a rolling pin.
 Roll into a large rectangle until the dough is a ¼ inch thick.
 Place the Nutella in a bowl and heat in the microwave for 15 seconds, so it is slightly melty.1 ¼ cup Nutella

 - Spread the Nutella evenly on top of the dough.
 Roll the dough starting on the short side into a log.

 - Cut the rolls into 12 rolls (use a tape measurer or ruler).
 Cut with a serrated knife using light saw motions or use unflavored dental floss.

 - Spray a 9X13-inch pan with baking nonstick spray.
 Place the rolls in the pan.
 Cover with a kitchen towel and let rise for 25 minutes.